bbauska/Coursera-Bootstrap/README.md

 -   [Using SVGs](http://gomakethings.com/using-svgs/) (alternative to
     icon fonts)

-### User Input: Buttons and Forms: Objectives and Outcomes
+<h4>User Input: Buttons and Forms: Objectives and Outcomes

 In this lesson we review the support for user input through the use of buttons and forms in a web page.
 We review Bootstrap button classes and